renovatebot/renovate/docs/usage/key-concepts/automerge.md

 ## Branch vs PR automerging

-Even if you automerge PRs, you are likely to still get notification noise - one when the PR is created and another when it is merged.
+Even if you automerge PRs, you're likely to still get notification noise - one when the PR is created and another when it is merged.
 For this reason we recommend you consider setting `automergeType=branch` which will mean:

 - Renovate first creates a branch and no PR